kaazing/gateway/doc/admin-reference/r_configure_gateway_service.md

 **Required?** Optional; **Occurs:** zero or one

 Use the `http.keepalive` element in connect-options to enable or disable HTTP keep-alive (persistent) connections, allowing you to reuse the same TCP connection for multiple HTTP requests or responses.
 This improves HTTP performance especially for services like [`http proxy`](#httpproxy). `http.keepalive` is enabled by default.
+Consider configuring this element in conjunction with the [http.proxy](#httpproxy) element.

 ##### Example

 ``` xml
 <service>
    . . .
   <accept>http://example.com:8000/</accept>
   <connect>http://internal.example.com:7233/</connect>